Menu

 Summary

 It is very common for veterans to suffer from injuries that lead to a nerve condition called sciatica.
-This condition can be debilitating, impacting a veteran’s ability to secure gainful employment or perform daily activities.
+This physical condition can be debilitating, impacting a veteran’s ability to secure gainful employment or perform daily activities.

 For this reason, VA disability for sciatica is available to compensate veterans who suffer from this painful nerve condition.
 Whether you are considering filing a claim, trying to improve your VA rating for sciatica, or seeking to appeal a denied VA claim, we are here to help guide you through the process.